-OUTPUT CALIBRATION
+TRANSDUCER CALIBRATION

 The meter has a range of 0 to 1 volt and an amplifier converts this to the normal 4 to 20 mA input of most transducers, recorders and controllers.
-For other ranges, two trimpots marked "Zero" and "Span" on the circuit board can be adjusted to accommodate others with inputs such as 0-5, 1-5, 0-16 mA etc. Voltage outputs can be obtained by connecting a suitable resistor between terminals 4 and 5.
-The easiest way to match meter reading with that of the receiver is to set span and zero pots on the front panel so that the meter is driven from 0 to 100% as the probe rotor is stalled and adjusting Zero and Span on the circuit board until the two readings agree at the two extremes.
-A dampening adjustment, marked "Damp" on the circuit board, adjusts dampening from 1 to 30 seconds.
+For other ranges, two trimpots marked "Z" (zero) and "S" (span) on the circuit board can be adjusted to accommodate others with inputs such as 0-5, 1-5, 0-16 mA etc. Or by connecting a suitable resistor between terminals 4 and 5, voltage outputs are obtained.
+The easiest way to match meter reading with that of the receiver is to set span and zero pots on the front panel so that the meter is driven from 0 to 100% as the probe rotor is stalled and adjusting Z and S on the circuit board until the two readings agree at the two extremes.
+A dampening adjustment, marked "damp" on the circuit board, adjusts dampening from 1 to 30 seconds.
 Turning the adjustment clockwise will increase dampening.